KingRaver/tools/README.md

-# KingRaver Tools Suite
+# Tokenetics Tools Suite

-Welcome to the **KingRaver Tools Suite** — a curated collection of powerful, open-source utilities designed for developers, security researchers, and tech enthusiasts.
+Welcome to the **Tools Suite** — a curated collection of powerful, open-source utilities designed for developers, security researchers, and tech enthusiasts.
 This suite embodies the spirit of freedom, privacy, and efficiency in the digital age.

-> *"In a world of surveillance, cryptography is resistance.
-Your keys, your kingdom — your code, your freedom."* — KingRaver[1]

 ## 🚀 Features